kaintels/BOHB-template/README.md

 ```
 stop={
-"mean_accuracy": 0.99, # 정확도가 0.99 이상일 경우 Terminate
+"mean_accuracy": 0.99, # Terminate if accuracy is greater than 0.99
 "training_iteration": 1
 },
 ```
-In this case, no matter how long max_t is, when all trials are running (one.), it is considered as ends.
+In this case, no matter how long max_t is, when all trials are running (just training iteration one), it is considered as ends.

 ```
 Number of trials: 3/3 (3 TERMINATED)